 The Commissioner will pay for counselling by approved counsellors.
-These are counsellors that have been authorised by the Commissioner to provide these counselling services.
+These are counsellors who have been authorised by the Commissioner to provide these counselling services.
 They are listed on the Victims Services website and a victim has a right to choose a counsellor from this list.

-Initially the approval is for 10 hours of counselling and then for such further periods as the Commissioner may consider appropriate.
-The Regulations state that the Commissioner cannot authorise payments for more than a total of 22 hours for a victim unless there are exceptional reasons for doing so.
+Initially the approval is for 22 hours of counselling and then for such further periods as the Commissioner may consider appropriate.

-However it is important to note that the limits on counselling apply to each act of violence ie. if you have 4 claims for 4 different acts of violence then you are entitled to 4 times the amount of counselling hours.
+However it is important to note that the limits on counselling apply to each act of violence, i.e., if you have 4 claims for 4 different acts of violence then you are entitled to 4 times the amount of counselling hours.

 Additionally, victims of child physical or sexual abuse are entitled to unlimited hours of counselling.
-These additional counselling benefits were added by the VRS 2018 Amendment Act.